 Layers of creamy whipped mascarpone and coffee-soaked lady fingers make this classic Tiramisu an absolutely dreamy dessert your guests will love.

 I have a few desserts that I consider to be in my top 5 all-time favorite desserts and Tiramisu is one of them.
 When Tiramisu is great, almost nothing can beat it.
 Rich yet light mascarpone just barely sweetened is perfectly complimented by the bitter, coffee-soaked lady fingers.
-A dusting of unsweetened cocoa powder finished it off beautifully.
-Swoon!
+A dusting of unsweetened cocoa powder finishes it off beautifully.
+This Italian dessert is a true crowd favorite with good reason.

 How to make tiramisu

-- The most important tip when making tiramisu is whipping the egg yolks and sugar until the mixture is voluminous.
+- The most important tip when making this tiramisu recipe is whipping the egg yolks and sugar until the mixture is voluminous.
 The mixture needs to be almost white and airy.
 Add cold mascarpone cheese (room temperature mascarpone is likely to split when beaten) and beat until the mixture is thick and smooth.
+Fold in whipped cream right at the end for an airy cream mixture.
+I prefer using my stand mixer fitted with the whisk attachment for this but you can also use an electric mixer.

 - Combine espresso with Kahlua or more traditionally, Marsala, in a shallow bowl.
 Dip the lady fingers very quickly into the mixture.
 Allowing them to soak will result in a very wet Tiramisu.
-Layer the lady fingers with the mascarpone mixture and finish with a dusting of unsweetened cocoa powder.
+Layer the soaked ladyfingers with the mascarpone mixture in a baking dish and finish with a dusting of unsweetened cocoa powder.

 - Place in the fridge and allow to set for at least 4 hours but ideally overnight before serving.